WSU-cshimizu/ceg4110-group-project-chimera/minutes/MeetingMinutes10.md

 - Check in with what the team has done.

 11/07/24:
+- Go over requirements
 - Check in with what the team has done.
+- Talk about frontend and backend integration.

 ##  Notes/Comments
 11/05/24: (Out-of-class)